monktastic/hackmd/spirituality/nonduality.md

 Dakpo Tashi Namgyal:

-> "Is it an aware emptiness after the thought has dissolved?
-Or, is it an aware emptiness by driving away the thought by meditation?
-Or, is the vividness of the thought itself an aware emptiness?"
->
-> If the meditator says it is like one of the first two cases, he has not cleared up the former uncertainties and should therefore be set to resolve this for a few days. [...]
-When you look into a thought's identity, **without having to dissolve the thought** and without having to force it out by meditation, the vividness of the thought is itself the indescribable and naked state of aware emptiness.
+> When you look into a thought's identity, **without having to dissolve the thought** and without having to force it out by meditation, the vividness of the thought is itself the indescribable and naked state of aware emptiness.

 In the first (erroneous) quote, appearances dissolve "into" the vast "emptiness" that is mind.
 In the latter, the "vividness" of the thought is _itself_ what is conventionally called "mind" or "awareness."
 Mind does not have a standalone existence that appearances could dissolve "into."